material-motion/material-motion/specifications/view_duplication.md

     }

 Duplicator likely owned by a Director.
 Likely the duplicator is already configured by the entity that created the Director.

+Default implementation should take a snapshot of views.
+Make exceptions for common cases.

+- On iOS, is helpful to make rich duplicate of UIImageView instances for scaling purposes.